Meet Eva

 • Healthcare providers train in realistic, simulated environments before treating patients

-And every training has a ripple effect, as one provider can reach thousands of patients over the course of a career.
+And every training has a multiplier effect, as one provider can reach thousands of patients over the course of a career.

 The Centre is built.